opus1993/pubrepo/content/post/2021-04-02-data-evangelist-part-6/index.md

 As one who likes to continually evolve my tools to be more efficient, I've tried a bunch of different approaches over the past 25 years: Franklin planners, Microsoft OneNote, and even sending e-mails to myself have all played roles in my workflow.

-That is, until my switch to a tool called Obsidian, which changed the way I capture and create knowledge.
-Now, this isn't really about Obsidian.
-You'll find many of these kinds of tools on the interwebs.
-Rather, it's about how Obsidian is one example of a new crop of note-taking tools enabling what some call *networked thought*.
+New tools like Obsidian aim to change the way we capture and create knowledge.
+There are many of them on the interwebs, as a new crop of note-taking tools enabling what some call *networked thought*.

 The term *networked thought*, while a bit high minded for a note-taking app, actually does a good job of capturing what's exciting about the current crop of ~~note taking~~ thinking tools.